yumnarefai/openai_description_generator/README.md

 # OpenAPI Description Generator
-This tool is designed to add descriptions for each resource defined in an OpenAPI specification.
+This tool was created by MetaGPT (Multi-agents system) and is designed to add descriptions for each resource defined in an OpenAPI specification.

 ## Docs & Resources
 The docs directory contains the following: